M. F. Husain: Legacy

 Indian film director Santi P. Choudhury made Husain, a documentary film on his life in 1980.
 Choudhury had earlier made another documentary on the artist, A Painter Of Our Time: Hussain, in 1976.
 Both of these were produced by the Government of India's Films Division, for whom Husain himself had earlier made the film Through the Eyes of a Painter.

 On 17 September 2015, search engine Google commemorated M. F. Husain with a Doodle on his birth centenary.

-A cyclostyled document titled ‘Ghalib Academy: A Lasting Memorial’ from January 31, 1970 lists the following artists in the collection: M. F. Husain, Jayant Parikh, Nirode Mazumdar, KS Kulkarni, Paritosh Sen, GR Santosh, Rathin Mitra, Laxman Pai, A Ramachandran, Reddeppa Naidu, Biren De, J Sultan Ali, YK Shukla, K Sreenivasulu, Shiavax Chavda and Anis Farooqi.
+A cyclostyled document titled ‘Ghalib Academy: A Lasting Memorial’ from 31 January 1970 lists the following artists in the collection: M. F. Husain, Jayant Parikh, Nirode Mazumdar, KS Kulkarni, Paritosh Sen, GR Santosh, Rathin Mitra, Laxman Pai, A Ramachandran, Reddeppa Naidu, Biren De, J Sultan Ali, YK Shukla, K Sreenivasulu, Shiavax Chavda and Anis Farooqi.

+In 2025, Lawh Wa Qalam, museum dedicated to MF Husain was opened in Doha's Education City with the support of Qatar Foundation.
+The architecture of the museum's building is inspired by scetches made by MF Husain himself.
+It is said that the creation of the museum was a promise made to Husain before his death by his friend and patron Moza bint Nasser, chair of the Qatar Foundation and mother of current Qatari emir Tamim bin Hamad Al Thani.